Alyahya-A/api-postgresql/README.md

 }
 ```

-So, in this way we catch all the exceptions that occur in our app within the `loggerMiddleware` if the exception is trusted (means it was handled) then return it to the user; otherwise (unhandled exception), log the error and return a generic error to the user (don't return the exception to the user)
+So, in this way we catch all the exceptions that occur in our app within the `exceptionHandlerMiddleware` if the exception is trusted (means it was handled) then return it to the user; otherwise (unhandled exception), log the error and return a generic error to the user (don't return the exception to the user)

 ## Testing